How to Cache in Mobile Hybrid IoT Networks?: Network Model and Performance Metrics

-We assume that every node requests its content object independently according to a Zipf popularity distribution, which typically characterizes a popularity of various kinds of real data such as web, file sharing, user-generated content, and video on demand \cite{c6}.
-That is, the request probability of content object $m \in \mathcal{M}\triangleq \left\lbrace 1,...,M \right\rbrace $ is given by\footnote{Without loss of generality, we assume a descending order between the request probabilities of the $M$ content objects in the library.}
+We assume that every mobile device requests its content object independently according to a Zipf popularity distribution, which typically characterizes a popularity of various kinds of real data such as web, file sharing, user-generated content, and video on demand \cite{c6}.\footnote{Note that a Zipf popularity has also widely been adopted in mobile IoT networks~\cite{Zipf,Zipf1}.} That is, the request probability of content object $m \in \mathcal{M}\triangleq \left\lbrace 1,\cdots,M \right\rbrace $ is given by\footnote{Without loss of generality, we assume a descending order between the request probabilities of the $M$ content objects in the library.}

 where $\alpha>0$ is the Zipf exponent and $H_{\alpha}(M)=\sum_{i=1}^M i^{-\alpha}$ is a normalization constant formed in the Riemann zeta function and is given by

 In content-centric networks, a caching problem is generally partitioned into the caching phase and the delivery phase.
 That is, the problem consists of storing content objects in the caches and establishing efficient delivery routing paths for the requested content objects.